War Memorial of Korea: Exhibition areas

-13,000 items are displayed in six halls under different themes: Memorial Hall, War History, Korean War, Expeditionary Forces, ROK Armed Forces, and Large Equipment, plus the outside exhibition area.
-There are weapons and equipment from prehistoric times to the modern period as well as paintings of battlefields and sculptures of notable warriors and of An Jung-geun, who assassinated a former Resident-General in Manchuria in 1909.
+6,300 items are displayed in seven halls and an outdoor exhibition area.
+There is a Memorial Hall, War History Room, Korean War Room, Expeditionary Forces Room, ROK Armed Forces Room, Exhibition Hall for Donated Artifacts, and Exhibition of Large Military Equipments.

+The exhibitions show weapons and equipment from prehistoric times to the modern period, as well as depictions of notable military and militant figures.
 About 100 large weapons are displayed in the outside exhibition area on the lawns around the building.

 Memorial Hall

 Upon entering the memorial halls, this English text is inscribed:

 Inscribed on this memorial are the names of the Republic of Korea Armed Forces Soldiers and Policemen killed in the Armed Forces Activation, Korean War, Vietnam War and Counter Infiltration Operation and the United Nations Forces Soldiers killed in the Korean War.